 Data collection

 One of us (SF) collected data from five museums: Natural History Museum, London (BMNH), Smithsonian Institute Natural History Museum, Washington D.C.
 (SI), American Museum of Natural History, New York (AMNH), Museum of Comparative Zoology, Cambridge M.A.
 (MCZ) and Field Museum of Natural History, Chicago (FMNH).
 We used the taxonomy in Wilson & Reeder’s Mammal Species of the World , except for the recently discovered tenrec species Microgale jobihely .
-We photographed all of the tenrec and golden mole skulls available in the collections.
-This included 31 of the 34 species in the tenrec Family and 12 of the 21 species of golden moles .
+We photographed all of the intact tenrec and golden mole skulls available in the collections.
+This included 31 of the 34 species in the tenrec family and 12 of the 21 species of golden moles .

 We took pictures of the skulls using photographic copy stands.
 To take possible light variability into account, we took a photograph of a white sheet of paper each day and used the custom white balance function on the camera to set the image as the baseline “white” measurement for those particular light conditions.
 We photographed the specimens with a Canon EOS 650D camera fitted with a EF 100 mm f/2.8 Macro USM lens and using a remote control (Hähnel Combi TF) to avoid camera shake.
-We photographed the specimens on a black material background with a light source in the top left-hand corner of the photograph.
+We photographed the specimens on a black material background with a light source in the top left-hand corner of the photograph and a scale bar placed below the specimen.
 We used small bean bags to hold the specimens in position to ensure that they lay in a flat plane relative to the camera, and used the grid-line function on the live-view display screen of the camera to position the specimens in the centre of each image.

 All skulls were photographed in three views: dorsal, ventral and lateral (right side) (Figure [fig:flow]).
 When the right sides of the skulls were damaged or incomplete, we photographed the left sides and later reflected the images .
+Some specimens were too damaged to use in particular views so there were a different total number of images for each analysis.
+Our final data sets included photographs of 182 skulls in dorsal view (148 tenrecs and 34 golden moles), 173 skulls in ventral view (141 tenrecs and 32 golden moles) and 171 skulls in lateral view (140 tenrecs and 31 golden moles).
+Details of the total sample size for each species can be found in the supplementary material.

-After taking the photographs we converted the raw files to binary (grey scale) images and re-saved them as TIFF files .
+After taking the photographs we used the Canon Digital Photo Professional software to convert the raw files to binary (grey scale) images and re-save them as TIFF files .
 Photographs of the specimens from the American Museum of Natural History and the Smithsonian Institute Natural History Museum are available on figshare (dorsal; , ventral; and lateral; ).
-Copyright restrictions from the other museums prevent public sharing of their images but they are available on request.
+Copyright restrictions from the other museums prevent public sharing of their images but they are available from the authors on request.

 Geometric morphometric analyses